A full splitting algorithm for fractional programs with structured numerators and denominators: Convergence of the full sequence

-\begin{remark} If ${\cal S}$ is a semialgebraic set and $f$, $g$ and $h$ are semialgebraic functions (that is, their graphs can be written as finite union or intersection of sets described by polynomial inequalities), then $\Gamma$ and $\Pi$ are also a semialgebraic functions.
+So, the conclusion follows. \end{proof} \begin{remark} If ${\cal S}$ is a semialgebraic set and $f$, $g$ and $h$ are semialgebraic functions (that is, their graphs can be written as finite union or intersection of sets described by polynomial inequalities), then $\Gamma$ and $\Pi$ are also a semialgebraic functions.
 So, they satisfy the KL property at every point of the domain of their subdifferential \cite{ABRS,ABS}. \end{remark}